gaois/documental/docs/data/logainm/v0.9/data.en.md

 ## `glossary`

 Describes a set of related words commonly found in Irish placenames.
-One or more glossary entries may be returned as part of a `place` object or a reference list of `glossary` objects may be obtained from the appropriate API [endpoint](./README.md#resource-paths).
+One or more glossary entries may be returned as part of a `place` object, or a reference list of `glossary` objects may be obtained from the appropriate API [endpoint](/en/data/logainm/v0.9/api/#resource-paths).

 | Property name   | Type                | Cardinality         | Description               |
 | :-------------- | :------------------ | :------------------ | :------------------------ |